September 21, 2022

 GETTING LOST

 As I looked down at my watch, I began to fret.
-I was making horrible time on this alternate route, and I was just starting to believe I might end up an hours behind everyone else today.
-But, just as the old route merged back together with the new route in Larrabetzu, who did I see l walking toward me from the opposite direction?
+I was making horrible time on this alternate route, and I was starting to believe I might end up hours behind everyone else today.
+But, just as the old route merged back together with the new route in Larrabetzu, who did I see walking toward me from the opposite direction?
 It was Charles!

 Man, I felt like a jackass for missing my turn!